Acute myeloid leukaemia (AML)

 We also have more info about:

 Leukaemia is a cancer of the white blood cells.
-In leukaemia, the process for making new white blood cells gets out of control and immature white blood cells (called blasts) keep being made.
+In leukaemia, the process for making new white blood cells gets out of control.

-They build up in the bone marrow until there isn’t enough room for the bone marrow to make healthy white blood cells, red blood cells and platelets.
-The body needs these cells to help us fight infection, carry oxygen from the lungs around our body and to stop us bleeding when we cut ourselves by clotting our blood.
+Immature white blood cells (called blasts) keep being made and build up in the bone marrow until there isn’t enough room for the bone marrow to make healthy white blood cells, red blood cells and platelets.
+The body needs these cells to:

 Many of the symptoms of AML are caused by having fewer than normal healthy blood cells in the body.
 Symptoms can include:

-Young people with some genetic conditions, like Down's Syndrome or Li-Fraumeni syndrome, are at an increased risk of getting AML.
+- Some genetic conditions, like Down's Syndrome.
 A genetic condition is something you are born with.

-There are some non-cancerous conditions of the bone marrow, such as aplastic anaemia or myelodysplastic syndromes, that increase the risk of developing AML.
+- Some non-cancerous conditions of the bone marrow, such as aplastic anaemia or myelodysplastic syndromes.

 If you're worried about AML

-If you think you might have any of the symptoms of AML, you should go straight to your GP.
+If you think you might have any of the symptoms of AML, you should go to your GP.
 They'll talk to you about your symptoms, examine you and can arrange tests or refer you to see a specialist.
+Remember that the symptoms can be caused by other things, but it’s important to go and get checked if you are worried.